-Like the Basic inspection, the Comprehensive sales inspection is a structural inspection.
-The difference is that in the case of a Comprehensive Inspection, repair advice is also given and the costs involved are discussed.
+The Comprehensive sales inspection is a structural inspection.
+The repair advice is also given and the costs involved are discussed.

 A cost calculation for the National Mortgage Guarantee (NHG) is a standard element of the Comprehensive inspection.
 This document has been drawn up in accordance with all norms of the NHG.
 This report has a fixed address, so buyers can use it directly for the NHG.

 As of January 1, 2015 and onward, every house must have an energy label (EPA Certificate).
 When you sell your home, you must take this into account.
 ADA Keur can help you determine the energy performance of a property by providing the Energy Index.
 With this Energy Index the property owner will automatically receive a definitive energy label.
 Click here to find more information on the energy label and the EPA Certification.